vishwasgosain/Image_format_convertor/README.md

 # Image_format_convertor
-Changes the format of the image to the specified format using opencv Remember to put the code and the image in the same folder Put the name of the image in cv2.imread('example.jpg')
+Make sure you have opencv installed in your computer Changes the format of the image to the specified format using opencv Remember to put the code and the image in the same folder Put the name of the image in cv2.imread('example.jpg')